 Ingredients:

-- Flour: you can use all-purpose flour or oat flour (by grinding the oats) or spelt flour
+- Flour: all-purpose, oat flour (by grinding oats), or spelt flour

 - Milk